Bjorn-Strom/Holiday/article.md

    model, cmd
 ```
 This sets up the MVU model and asks the backend for all the todos.
-Once this async function resolves the `GotTodos` command is executed.
+Once this async function is resolved the `GotTodos` command is executed.
+In `GotTodos` is also where the todos gets stored in our model.

 Performing requests with Fable remoting is that easy!
 No strings, no serialization, no deserialization, none of that boring stuff!
-Its just a function call and it is all type safe!
+It's just a function call and it is all type safe!

 Time to look at the backend.